 • Improve decision-making abilities

-• Acquire independence, social and communication skill
+• Acquire independence, social and communication skills

 WHY WE DESIGNED THIS PROGRAM